stainii/portal-portfolio/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Release
+To release a module, this project makes use of the JGitflow plugin.
+More information can be found [here](https://gist.github.com/lemiorhan/97b4f827c08aed58a9d8).

+No npm release is made, only a Maven release.

+At the moment, releases are made on a local machine.
+No Jenkins job has been made (yet).